 An inmate was in custody for six months before receiving a ten-year sentence.
 If the case was not a first-degree felony, violent sexual crime, or repeat felony, the inmate is eligible for parole in 14 months, eight days (one year, two months, and eight days).

 With six months in custody credited toward the inmate’s sentence, the new date of parole eligibility is approximately eight months after sentencing.

 14 months – 6 months = 8 months

 For the most effective defense, you should hire an attorney well in advance of the calculated appearance date shown in the parole and discretionary mandatory supervision chart below.

-Remember, the Parole Board now places inmates into parole review six months before the calculated eligibility date and voting cases as early as three months before the calculated appearance date.
+Remember, the Parole Board now places inmates into parole review six months before the calculated eligibility date and votes on cases as early as three months before the calculated appearance date.